After School Programme Policy

 Term 1 ASP’s begin the Monday of the fourth week and finish one week before the end of term.
 Term 1 Academies will begin in the thrid week of the term and will run until the end of term.

 Term 2 ASP’s begin the Monday of the second week of term and will run until the end of term.
 Term 2 Academies will commence from the first day of Term 2 and will run until the end of term.

 Term 3 ASP’s and Academies begin from the first day of the term and finish three weeks before the end of the academic year.

 After School Programmes do not run during holidays or on days that HeadStart is closed.

 After School Programmes may be suspended for whole school events at HeadStart.
 Parents will be notified well in advance.

 The After School Programmes are announced before the term begins by email, on the first Weekly Update, posted on the school website as well as on school bulletin boards within the first week of the term.

-Key Stage 2 up (Years 3-12) Students are expected to proceed to their ASP classes independently.
-The school will assign ‘hallway monitors’ to make sure there are no students roaming the hallways or bathrooms.
+Key Stage 2 up (Years 3-13) students are expected to proceed to their ASP classes independently.

 It is imperative that parents come to pick up their children on time.
 Failure to do so will result in a reminder from the teacher.